gimblll/GBL-Texture-Exporter/README.md

 ## Info

-######NOTE: Photoshop CC 2015 broke compatiblity with some of the scripted UI features this uses, and thus this does not currently work with that version!
+#####NOTE: Photoshop CC 2015 (and 2015.5) broke table UI features from scripting, so the interface doesn't look as pretty as in the screenshot anymore.
+Maybe some day they can support again, maybe not.

 GBL Texture Exporter is a tool for exporting textures from Photoshop PSD files.